Is Pepper Jack Cheese Healthy? Pepper Jack Nutritional Facts

 Pepper Jack cheese is made of cow’s milk.
 It is a semi-soft cow’s milk cheese that is flavored with chili peppers, jalapenos, or other spices.
 David Jack, a Californian businessman, made the mild, white cheese that is now called Monterey Jack when he discovered that the cheese market could grow.

 Later, producers started adding little bits of spicy peppers to curds of Jack cheese, hence the name “Pepper Jack Cheese.”
 The peppers in the cheese are used to create heat in them.
-As the cheese ages, the flavor of the pepper intensifies, infusing a spicy flavor into whatever dish you thaw it on.
+As the cheese ages, the flavor of the pepper intensifies, infusing a spicy flavour into whatever dish you thaw it on.

 Is Pepper Jack Cheese Real Cheese?